Frequently Asked Questions

 A: First, submit an application for service.
-A member of Global Outreach staff will be in touch with you, once we receive your application, to begin a conversation about where your skills and desires best align with a service opportunity with CURE.
+Once we receive your application, a member of the Global Outreach Office will be in touch to begin a conversation about where your skills and desires best align with a service opportunity with CURE.

 Q: If accepted for trip participation, how much time will the whole process take?